Fuad Hussein

-Fuad Mohammed Hussein (فؤاد حسين; فوئاد حوسەین, Fuad Huseyn) is an Iraqi politician from the Kurdistan Democratic Party who is the current Iraqi Minister of Foreign Affairs.
-He was previously the Minister of Finance in the Government of Adil Abdul-Mahdi.
+Fuad Mohammed Hussein (فؤاد محمد حسين; فوئاد حوسێن; born July 1, 1949) is an Iraqi politician from the Kurdistan Democratic Party who is the current minister of foreign affairs.
+He was previously the minister of finance in the Government of Adil Abdul-Mahdi.

 Background

 Hussein was born in Khanaqin, a city in Diyala Province, Iraq, in 1946.
 He is Feyli Kurdish, Shia Muslim and married to a Dutch woman.
 He moved to Baghdad in 1967 and graduated from Baghdad University in 1971 with a degree in English literature.
 While in Baghdad he joined the Kurdish Student Union and then the Kurdistan Democratic Party.
 In 1975, after the Kurdish defeat in the Second Iraqi–Kurdish War, Hussein moved to the Netherlands, where he attained a Bachelor's and Master's degree in international relations from Vrije Universiteit Amsterdam.
 He led the Kurdish students union abroad from 1976 and became the deputy head of the Kurdish Institute in Paris in 1987.
 He married a Dutch woman while in the Netherlands.

 He speaks fluent Kurdish, Arabic, Dutch and English.
 After the removal of Saddam Hussein, he was an adviser to the Ministry of Education and was in charge of designing a new educational curriculum.

 It was reported that Iraqi Deputy Prime Minister and Minister of Finance Fuad Hussein held a meeting with Turkish Treasury and Finance Minister Berat Albayrak on the development of economic relations between Iraq and Turkey at the 49th World Economic Forum (WEF) summit held in Davos, Switzerland in 2019.